emqx/emqx-docs/en_US/mqtt-over-quic/getting-started.md

    }
    ```

-​	This configuration indicates that the QUIC listener is enabled on port `14567`.
+​This configuration indicates that the QUIC listener is enabled on port `14567`.
 Save the changes and restart EMQX to apply the configuration.

 2. Execute `emqx ctl listeners` in CLI, and we can see that the MQTT over QUIC listener is enabled: